 Whether they’re your all-time favorite side dishes or your childhood archnemeses, there’s no denying broccoli and cauliflower are some of the healthiest veggies around.

-Does it really make a difference which one you pile on your plate?
-We’ve got the scoop.
+So does it really make a difference which one you pile on your plate?
+We’ve got the scoop on broccoli vs. cauliflower.

 Because they’re related, broccoli and cauliflower naturally provide lots of comparable nutrients.